appbaseio/reactivesearch/content/reactivesearch/range/rangeslider.md

 ---
 title: 'RangeSlider'
 meta_title: 'RangeSlider'
-meta_description: 'SingleRange creates a numeric range selector UI component that is connected to a database field.'
+meta_description: '`RangeSlider` creates a numeric range slider UI component.
+It is used for granular filtering of numeric data.'
 keywords:
     - reactivesearch
     - rangeslider